Superforms, supercurrents and convex geometry: Introduction

-The work in section \ref{positivity}, was carried out partly with a view towards applications to translation invariant valuations on convex bodies.
-In section \ref{valuations} we give a characterization of two classes of such valuations in terms of supercurrents.
-We first show that there is a one-to-one correspondence between `smooth' valuations ( introduced by Alesker in \cite{2Alesker}) and certain smooth `strongly homogeneous' (super)forms on $\R^n$.
-This part may be new, but it should be stressed that it is based on Alesker's work, as amplified by Knoerr, \cite{Knoerr} and van Handel (unpublished).
-It is also closely related to a description of smooth valuations as integrals of a differential form over the `normal cycle' of a convex body (cf. \cite{Alesker-Fu}), and we give a translation between the two approaches at the end of the section -- as far as smooth valuations are concerned they are equivalent.
-One advantage with the superformalism may be that it shows a close analogy between the theory of valuations and intersection products in K\"ahler geometry; another that it adapts in a natural way to non-smooth valuations.
-We also show that the representation of a valuation in terms of a supercurrent can be seen as a sort of Fourier transform that maps currents to valuations, see (\ref{valuationasfouriertransform}).
-After this, we characterize monotonically increasing valuations; they correspond precisely to closed and weakly positive currents of a certain type.
-For smooth valuations, related results in terms of the normal cycle have been obtained previously by Bernig and Fu, \cite{Bernig-Fu2}, and the case of general valuations that are homogeneous of degree 1 and $(n-1)$ respectively is due to McMullen, \cite{2McMullen}, and Firey, \cite{Firey}, respectively.
+This part should be new, but we stress that it is based on Alesker's work, as amplified by Knoerr, \cite{Knoerr} and van Handel (unpublished).
+It is also closely related to a description of smooth valuations as integrals of a differential form over the `normal cycle' of a convex body (cf. \cite{Alesker-Fu}), and we give a translation between the two approaches in Section \ref{normalcycle} -- as far as smooth valuations are concerned they are equivalent.
+In our view, one advantage with the superformalism is that it shows a close analogy between the theory of valuations and intersection products in K\"ahler geometry; another that it adapts in a natural way to non-smooth valuations.
+After this, we characterize monotonically increasing valuations; they correspond precisely to weakly positive strongly homogeneous currents.
+For smooth valuations, related results in terms of the normal cycle have been obtained previously by Bernig and Fu, \cite{Bernig-Fu2}, and the case of general valuations that are homogeneous of degree 1 and $(n-1)$ respectively is due to McMullen, \cite{2McMullen}, and Firey, \cite{Firey}.

 Finally, in section \ref{Minkowski} we discuss Minkowski's surface area measure, and relate it to the Monge- Amp\`ere equation on the boundary of convex bodies.
-The main point here is to show how well known results on the surface area measure allow us to show solvability of Monge- Amp\`ere-type equations on the boundary of any convex body.
-The most interesting case here is, perhaps, the case of polytopes, or even simplices, where such questions have been studied lately in works motivated by mirror symmetry, see e.g. \cite{Hultgrenetal}.
-We will not enter into this theory at all here, but just give a comparison between the two Monge- Amp\`ere operators.The Monge- Amp\`ere operator studied here -- which is related to Minkowski's surface area measure -- is not identical to the one in \cite{Hultgrenetal}, but the two operators differ only in the singular contributions coming from lower-dimensional faces of the polytope.
+The case of the standard sphere is Minkowski's original setting.